 Yesterday I promised other random snippets - you know, impressions and stories that don't fit anywhere, but are good in and of themselves, but after the Pando story, it just didn't seem to fit.
+If you’d like to read letter before this one, click here.

 Anyway here goes: